-In addition, NMFS proposes to require Eglin to monitor the target area for impacts to marine mammals and to report on its activities on an annual basis.
-Accordingly, NMFS' Biological Opinion on this action has recommended certain monitoring measures to protect marine life.
-NMFS proposes to require the same requirements under an IHA:
+In addition, NMFS proposes to require Eglin to monitor the target area for impacts to marine mammals and to report on its activities.
+NMFS' Biological Opinion on this action has recommended certain monitoring measures to protect marine life.
+NMFS proposes to require the same requirements under the IHA:

 (1) Eglin will develop and implement a marine species observer-training program in coordination with NMFS.
-This program will primarily provide expertise to Eglin's testing and training community in the identification of protected marine species during surface and aerial mission activities in the GOM.
+This program will primarily provide expertise to Eglin's testing and training community in the identification of marine mammals and other protected marine species during surface and aerial mission activities in the GOM.
 Additionally, personnel involved in the surf zone and amphibious vehicle and weapon testing/training would participate in the proposed species observation training.
 Observers would receive training in protected species survey and identification techniques through a NMFS-approved training program.

-(2) Eglin would track their use of the surf zone and amphibious vehicle and weapon testing/training for test firing missions and protected resources (marine mammal/sea turtle) observations, through the use of an observer training sheet.
+(2) Eglin would track its use of the surf zone and amphibious vehicle and weapon testing/training for test firing missions and protected resources (marine mammal/sea turtle) observations, through the use of an observer training sheet.

-(3) A summary annual report of marine mammal/sea turtle observations and surf zone and amphibious vehicle and weapon testing/training activities would be submitted to the NMFS Southeast Regional Office (SERO) and the Office of Protected Resources by January 31 of each year.
+(3) A summary annual report of marine mammal/sea turtle observations and surf zone and amphibious vehicle and weapon testing/training activities would be submitted to the NMFS Southeast Regional Office (SERO) and the Headquarters Office of Protected Resources by January 31 of each year.

-(4) If any marine mammal or sea turtle is observed or detected to be deceased prior to testing, or injured or killed during live fire, a report must be made to the NMFS by the following business day.
+(4) If a dead or injuried marine mammal is observed before or after testing, a report must be made to the NMFS by the following business day.

-(5) Any unauthorized takes of marine mammals (i.e., serious injury or mortality) must be immediately reported to the NMFS representative and to the respective stranding network representative.
+(5) Any unauthorized takes of marine mammals (i.e., injury or mortality) must be immediately reported to the NMFS representative and to the respective stranding network representative.